XZzYassin/pact-lang.org/docs/intermediate/pact-and-javascript.md

 | read-todos         | Reads all todos from the database.                  |

 !!!
 Note
-      While the code here is new, most of the functionality is covered in previous tutorials throughout the <a href="./beginner/welcome-to-pact\.html"target="_blank">Pact beginner tutorials</a>.
+      While the code here is new, most of the functionality is covered in previous tutorials throughout the <a href="./beginner/welcome-to-pact.html" target="_blank">Pact beginner tutorials</a>.
 If you have not completed these tutorials, take some time to look through them now to get a better understanding of this Pact smart contract.

 As a quick refresher of what this Pact code is doing, here is a look at the code used to create the todo table and add a new todo.